greyhatharold/Hephaestus/README.md

 The real power comes from how it combines:
 - Domain expertise
+- Collaborative intelligence
 - Visual thinking
 - Natural dialogue
 - Persistent learning
 - Adaptive interfaces

-Think of it as your personal innovation lab, ready to help develop any idea you can imagine!
+Think of it as your personal innovation lab, powered by a team of AI experts working together to help develop any idea you can imagine!

+## Using Collaborative Agents

+To leverage multiple domains:
+1. Enter your concept
+2. Select your primary domain
+3. Check additional supporting domains
+4. Get comprehensive analysis from multiple experts

+The system will automatically coordinate between agents to provide:
+- Consensus-based recommendations
+- Cross-domain insights
+- Integrated implementation plans
+- Multi-perspective analysis

 ---